 Downtown Council Member Spotlight

-The Member Spotlight showcases Downtown Council member companies and organizations, and the roles they play in contributing to the quality of life in Downtown Kansas City, on a regular basis.
+The Downtown Council Member Spotlight showcases DTC member companies and organizations, and the ways they contribute to the quality of life in Downtown KC.

 Spotlight on Generator Studio, architecture and interior design, 1615 Baltimore Ave.

 Generator Studio is having a moment.

 The hometown architecture and interior design firm is currently creating the world’s first stadium purpose-built for a women’s professional sports team.
 The $117M KC Current stadium is scheduled to open next March at Berkley Riverfront Park, the northeast front door to Downtown Kansas City.